 As grandmas and grandpas - or whatever grandparent names your grandkids lovingly call you - understand the special role and importance of grandparents in the family, but also remember - your children are now the responsible adults who have created an entirely new nuclear family.
-You went through this process years ago, so remember how good it felt to be respected and have your decisions validated.
+You went through this process years ago, so remember how good it felt to be respected and have your decisions validated as parents.

 More on This Topic